egerc/terraform-modules/common/acme-tls-certificate/README.md

 - `certificate_pem`: The certificate in PEM format.
 This does not include the issuer_pem.
 - `issuer_pem`: The intermediate certificate of the issuer.
 - `certificate_p12`: The certificate, intermediate, and the private key archived as a PFX file (PKCS12 format, generally used by Microsoft products).
-- `registration_private_key`: The private key used to identify the account.